 The sustainable investment objective of the Sub-Fund is to invest in fixed income securities in scope which contribute to sustainability themes, as defined by the Investment Manager.
+The Sub-Fund's investments must be made with the objective of generating positive and measurable social or environmental impact alongside financial returns.
 In scope fixed income securities include 1) securities with direct exposure to the issuer, such as corporate or sovereign bonds, and 2) financial derivative instruments with indirect exposure where the corporate or sovereign issuer is the underlying, such as credit default swap.